revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 <details><summary><b>Explanation</b></summary>

-> Vending machine is a class with items as fields and functions as methods combined into a single unit.
+> We can consider vending machine as class with dispensable items as fields and dispense operation as methods combined as a single unit.

 </details>